San Diego Border Patrol seizes $3 million

 (CNN)Border Patrol agents in California hit a jackpot this week in terms of cash seizures: $3 million.

 For the agency that deals with border security, it was a major intercept of smuggled cash.
-The Border Patrol noted most of its past seizures has been in smaller amounts: $300,000, $51,000 and $43,000.
+The Border Patrol noted most of its past seizures have been in smaller amounts: $300,000, $51,000 and $43,000.

 "This is one of our larger cash seizures," said Ralph DeSio, spokesman for the San Diego office of US Customs and Border Protection.
 Normally, he said, the big figure reported is the value of confiscated drugs.